mattwalker75/local_llm_framework/workflow/README.md

 #### Create a basic framework for extended compontents
 1. Create a section to work with memory
-       - Create "llf memory"  ( Call it "Memory Management" )
+       - Create "llf datastore"  ( Call it "Data Store Management" )
        - This section will be for custom memory sources used by the LLM for data lookups, such as a RAG data source
 2. Create a section to work with modules